BananaPekan/Tor/README.md

 - DESTROY cells may cause unexpected behaviour.
 - There is no tearing down mechanism for circuits, which may result in the client getting stuck when trying to connect to an OR and silently failing, leaving the program hanging.

+Note that some exceptions might get thrown, which is not ideal in a client.
+So they should be removed before the client should be considered functional.
+Although, theoretically most of the exceptions shouldn't ever get thrown if both sides are adhering to the protocol.

 Usage example (as of right now):

 ```java